My HDTV

 • |

 Note: This article was published while I was in my early 20s.
 I was much younger and dumber.
 Please don’t hold it against me.
 One of the perils of having a 20+ year old website!
-My new toy.
-About 2 weeks ago, I was able to buy a new phone with the renewal of my…
+This Christmas I got an 8GB Zune, as my 2 Year Swing is rapidly reducing to the 1.5 year swing….

 One Comment